Be In Subjection

 Under Obedience

 General teaching given to all women is consistent with this submissive, reverential demeanor.
 A woman is to be "under obedience" in public assembly as well as in the home, in a sense that is different than that required of a man.
-The Law of God is clear, "Let your women keep silence in the churches: for it is not permitted unto them to speak, but they are commanded to be under obedience (hupotasso), as also saith the law ."
+The Law of God is clear, "Let your women keep silence in the churches: for it is not permitted unto them to speak, but they are commanded to be under obedience (hupotasso), as also saith the law."
 (1 Cor 14:34) Being "under obedience" is equivalent to subjection and consistent with holy shamefacedness.

 Note first that this command is given to the men of the church concerning the conduct of "their" women.
-Women are not even addressed directly when giving order to the church... the men are told how their women are to behave.
+Women are not even addressed directly when giving order to the church ... the men are told how their women are to behave.
 In this command, women are referenced as belonging to and under the authoritative jurisdiction of men and are not addressed as part of the decision making body of the church.
 God addresses the men concerning how women should conduct themselves in public.
 The men, in turn, must pass this instruction on to their respective women.

 Further, this directive of God explicitly requires women to refrain from public speech in the assembly of believers.
 This command is more than a call to a common courtesy applying to all believers; it is a call for women in particular to be subordinate to the men of the assembly in the context of divine order.
 God says the same thing repeatedly in three different ways here: He says it positively -- women are to keep silence ; negatively -- it is not permitted unto them to speak; and in conclusive summary -- they are commanded to be under obedience.
 The command is given both as a common natural law and also as a formal legal requirement.
 How could this principle possibly be stated with more clarity, directness or strength?
-I cannot see how it may be done more clearly.
+I cannot see how it might be.

 No mature Christian is weak in Christ, whether brother or sister.
 No, this is not weakness nor sickliness described here, but vibrant and wholesome submission to the will of God in the home and abroad.
-The godly wife is "under obedience," continually subject to the rule of her husband and other authority, and content to function in it.
+The godly wife is "under obedience," continually subject to the rule of her husband and other authority, and content to function within it.
 She is quiet, compliant, cooperative and helpful in any matter legitimately directed or initiated by her husband.

 Silence is found in godly women in the presence of those leading the assembly of the saints; even when there is a question they would like to ask, godly wives will "ask their husbands at home, for it is a shame for women to speak in the church."
 (1 Cor 14:35) This expression of the subjection of women in the church and in the home is repeatedly and abundantly made clear in God's Word.
 "Let the woman learn in silence, with all subjection.
 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.
 For Adam was first formed, then Eve.
 And Adam was not deceived, but the woman being deceived was in the transgression."
 (1 Tim 2:11-14) She is not to be leading, teaching, directing, coaching, manipulating, criticizing, mocking, interrupting, challenging, or even publicly inquiring or interjecting her opinion in the open meetings of the church.
 The woman is simply to learn in silence.